Talking and Playing for Growth With . . .

-At a Glance — Ages: 6 - 8; MPAA Rating: PG for some peril and action; Animated; 2009; 96 minutes; Color.
+At a Glance — Ages: 6 - 8; MPAA Rating: PG for some peril and action; Animated; 2009; 96 minutes; Color; Available from Amazon.com.

-Description — This popular animated movie, which is loved by people of all ages, introduces Carl and his wife, Ellie.
-It lightly explores Carl's grief when Ellie dies leaving their dreams of exploring far off places unfulfilled.
-The story shows how Carl gets beyond his grief, the benefits of multi-generational friendship, the thrill of exploration, and the importance of respecting the creatures and environments of remote areas.
+Benefits — This movie reprises a loving relationship between Carl and Ellie, and lightly explores Carl's grief at the loss of his wife.
+It also shows how Carl gets beyond his grief, the benefits of multi-generational friendship, the thrill of exploration, and the importance of respecting the creatures and environments of remote areas.

 The movie's Paradise Falls and the area around it are modeled after Angel Falls and the tepuis of Venezuela's Canaima National Park.
 Children can be introduced to this amazing geological area through the movie.

 Possible Problems — Carl and his wife Ellie, during a silent montage of their lives, lose a baby before birth.
 There are some intense scenes when Carl and Russell are chased by Muntz's dogs and some scary sequences when characters almost fall from the floating house.
 Muntz is killed in the end, falling from his blimp.